The Island has many wonders. Here are some of our favorites.

 There are no automobiles allowed on Mackinac Island except for emergency vehicles.
 The most common form of transportation is the bicycle.
 The ferry services charge a fee for bringing your own bicycle to the Island.
 If you bring your own bike we highly recommend you bring a lock too.
 They can sometimes travel without you!
 Small Point offers single speed, peddle brake bicycles to rent at a daily rate.

-The Island has an 8.5 mile circumference.
+The Island has an 8.2 mile circumference.
 A ride around the island will take between 1.5 - 2.5 hours depending on your speed and whether you stop halfway around at The Cannonball to enjoy their famous fried pickles.
 Located at British Landing, across from the restaurant, the state park also provides bathrooms.
+Be sure to stop and read the fascinating history of the native culture.
 Mackinac has over 60 miles of paved roads for biking.
 The interior of the Island is somewhat hilly, but the lake-shore road is fairly flat and very easy to ride.
 There are also multiple dirt trails for off road biking.
 Many of these trails will surprise you with incredible displays of rare wild flowers and rock outcroppings that reveal a birds eye view of the Straights of Mackinac.
 On Mackinac Island, nothing moves fast, so slow down and enjoy the ride.